 Getting permission to camp on private property is easier than you think.

 While cycling through Europe I would often ask to camp in someone's garden only to be invited in for food and drink.

 Churches, temples and police stations are viable options.
 If not they'll point you in the right direction.

 I recently met a cyclist that used temples for the majority of his trip through SE Asia.
 He said that they let you use their showers and some even have wifi.

 These guys have camped pretty much everywhere, and some of them are in seriously cool places!

 If there's no one to ask.
 Great!
-It makes stealth camping a whole lot easier.
+It makes secret camping a whole lot easier.